 - Big picture perspective – all learning activities should maintain a big picture perspective so that real world connections can be made.
 Students should begin to understand the complex relationships between different subjects and across different aspects of life outside of school.

 Increasingly, schools are needing to adjust their approach to teaching to adapt to the way students learn and what they need to be successful in the future.
-Experiential education, in or out the classroom, prepares students to be analytical and creative problem solvers and helps them to better internalise new knowledge and skills through real world experience.Download your copy of the Glengarry handbook to learn how Scots uses experiential learning in an outdoor setting.
+Experiential education, in or out the classroom, prepares students to be analytical and creative problem solvers and helps them to better internalise new knowledge and skills through real world experience.Download your copy of the Glengarry brochure to learn how Scots uses experiential learning in an outdoor setting.